Table of Contents

 - Regular physical activity

-Pain relief medicines that do not contain narcotics (opiates).
-These are available over-the-counter or by prescription.
+These are pain relief medicines that do not contain narcotics (opiates).
+They are available over-the-counter or by prescription.
 These medicines relieve mild to moderate pain related to inflammation or swelling.
 Some people with a history of drug addiction prefer these non-opioid pain medicines.
 They include:

 - Tylenol (acetaminophen)